We have been informed that taxpayers have been phished by text messaging and email.

 This Act is also instrumental in limiting the increase of school taxes imposed on municipal taxpayers to the average growth of the expenditures of the school board.

+The school tax bill will be sent by mail on July 8, 2019.
 The period covered by the school tax bill corresponds to the school year; July 1st to June 30th of the following year.
+The school tax bill contains two coupons and arrears are added on the 1st installment.

 - Through your mortgage broker, if they offer this service.

-The information counter will remain open for any taxpayer who has any questions regarding their tax account (change of address or any other additional information).
+However, the information counter remains open for a taxpayer who has questions regarding his/her tax account (change of address or any other additional information).

 Business hours are Monday to Friday from 8:30 a.m. to 12:00 p.m. (noon) and from 1:00 p.m. to 4:00 p.m.